CMMC Compliance

 The DoD isn’t just suggesting these changes – they’re mandating them.
 Here’s what you need to know:

-• May 2025: Title 48 of the Code of Federal Regulations (CFR) is codified
+- July 2025: Title 48 of the Code of Federal Regulations (CFR) is under review

 Compliance Deadline